canonical/subiquity/doc/reference/autoinstall-reference.rst

 * **type:** integer
 * **default:** no default

-A future-proofing config file version field.
+A future-proofing configuration file version field.
 Currently this must be "1".

 .. _ai-interactive-sections: